Dead or Alive 2: Console versions

+DOA2: Hardcore

 On October 25, 2000, Tecmo released DOA2: Hardcore (DOA2: Dead or Alive 2 in Europe) as a launch title for the PlayStation 2 in America and on December 15, 2000, in Europe.
 This version was based on the Japanese second update of Dead or Alive 2 for the Dreamcast and featured new playable characters, new stages, extra costumes and introduced the "Gallery" option.
 The Hardcore release was finally the complete game Itagaki had envisioned at the time, featuring many changes compared to its predecessor: characters, pictures and moves were altered to appear more realistic, lessening the anime-look.
 Some fighting animations were elaborated upon, while others were cut.
 New stages were added (8 more than the Dreamcast update).
 More character outfits were added.
 Overall gameplay speed was increased, and the entire game (including cutscenes) now ran at a full 60 frames-per-second (in the Dreamcast version, the game ran at 60fps, while cutscenes ran at 30).

 A special "Items Collection" feature and menu section was added to appeal to video game collectors.
 New artworks were added, and a CG Gallery section featuring renders of the female characters was added.
 The player history files were enhanced, and now included statistics on how often the player used each character, and tag battle pairing.
 Several special moves were added, but left undocumented.
 English voice-overs (provided by Brian Vouglas, Donna Mae Wong, Gina Rose, Jeremy Hou, John Parsons, Lucy Kee, Roger Jackson, Sally Dana, Terry McGovern, Timothy Enos, and Zoe Galvez) were added in addition to the original Japanese voice-overs, making it the first game in the series to have English voice-overs.
 Kasumi can be unlocked as a trainable 'monster' in Monster Rancher 4 by going to the Shrine, and inserting the DOA2: Hardcore disk in the PS2.

 Tecmo followed up on the release of Hardcore in the US and Europe with the release of DOA2: Hard*Core in Japan.
 This last version saw some minor updates, including new cutscenes, a few new costumes, a new turbo speed option, and a second opening sequence which features an English version of the Bomb Factory song "How Do You Feel".
 This was the last Dead or Alive game to be released for a Sony system, as the series became exclusive to the Xbox until the release of Dead or Alive Paradise, Dead or Alive: Dimensions, and Dead or Alive 5 respectively.
 "The Best" and "Platinum" editions of DOA2: Hardcore were released in 2001.